 Finished work may need to be collected after the course is completed.

-The course will take place at Bath School of Art and Design in central Bath.
+The course will take place at our Sion Hill campus in Bath.

 What to bring

 You can bring your own lunch, or eat at Café Sion.
 Light refreshments are provided.